pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 AWS Artifact `keeps compliance-related reports and agreements`.

 ## `*Q` AWS Config
 AWS Config `keeps track of` the `configuration` of `your AWS resources and their relationships to other resources`.
 It can also `evaluate` those AWS `resources for compliance`.
 This service uses rules that can be configured to evaluate AWS resources against desired configurations.
 E.g. can track `changes` to `CloudFormation stacks`.

+AWS Config provides a number of AWS managed rules that address a wide range of security concerns such as checking if you `encrypted` your Amazon Elastic Block Store (Amazon EBS) volumes, tagged your resources appropriately, and enabled multi-factor authentication (MFA) for root accounts.

+AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+It provides detailed inventory and configuration history of your resources, as well as configuration change notifications.
+With AWS Config, you can track the configuration of your S3 bucket, including its bucket policy.

 ## `*Q` [AWS Inspector](https://aws.amazon.com/inspector/)
 Amazon Inspector is `used for security compliance of instances and applications`.